 If you leave before retirement with deferred benefits and die before taking them, the pension is the relevant percentage of your deferred pension.

-If you die after receiving your pension, the pension is the relevant percentage of your pension before giving up pension for tax-free lump sum and before any reductions or increases for early or late payment.
+If you die after receiving your pension, the pension is the relevant percentage of your pension before giving up pension for a lump sum and before any reductions or increases for early or late payment.

 Some parts of your pension are not counted.
 This includes additional pension bought by paying additional pension contributions.